Ghostbusters (2016) is far from the disaster fans thought it would be. But it’s unlikely to achieve the cult status its predecessors enjoy.

 I’m not a huge fan of Ghostbusters (1984).
 Thanks to that, I didn’t feel that strongly, or should I say negatively, about this reboot.

-Sure, the whole gender-reversal thing seemed pointless.
-I remain puzzled by why the producers chose to do a reboot, instead of a continuation.
+Sure, the whole gender-reversal thing seems pointless.
+I was also puzzled by why the producers chose to do a reboot, instead of a continuation.
 These aside, I was quite willing to give this reboot a go.
 I didn’t expect to be awed.
 Neither did I expect to be disgusted.

-It was while researching these Easter Eggs that I realised the best scenes of Ghostbusters (2016) all relied on fan service, be it in the form of homage to the 1984 production, or to other action and horror flicks.
+It was while researching these Easter Eggs that I realised the biggest flaw of this reboot.
+The best scenes of Ghostbusters (2016) all rely on fan service, be it in the form of homage to the 1984 production or other action and horror flicks.
 (The most obvious for the latter being The Exorcist) Subtract away these and Ghostbusters (2016) comes across as decisively insipid.
 Boring even, in some parts.